trevor-vincent/simple-python-flamegraph-profiler/README.md

 ### Output

-The profiler will generate a `.stacks` file containing the profiling results.
-This file will be named based on your script name with a `.stacks` suffix.
+The profiler will generate a `.stacks` file containing the profiling results that is directly readable by Brendan Gregg's Flamegraph program.

-For example, if your script is named `example.py`, the output file will be `example.stacks`.

 ### Converting the stacks file to a FlameGraph